 There is nothing especially wrong with any reason you might have for leaving one job and seeking another.
 But how you convey that reason to a prospective employer is crucial.
 Never speak ill of your current or former employer, as this will come across as unprofessional.

-Your prospective employer knows there are many justifiable reasons for moving on from a job.
-Whatever your reason, you must frame it in a positive way.
 For example, don’t just say you are bored in your current job.
 Instead, say you are looking to take the next step in your career.
-You are therefore seeking a position that challenges you and helps you develop professionally.
+You are, therefore seeking a position that challenges you and helps you develop professionally.

 So instead explain you to work for a company with similar values to your own, further elaborating how you think they are a good match.
-For example, let’s say you want to work for an employer that will give you the opportunity to develop and learn new skills.
+For example, let’s say you want to work for an employer that will allow you to develop and learn new skills.
 If their advert says they are looking for someone who is willing to learn, isn’t that a good match?

 What Is Your Motivation?

-As with the reason for leaving your current job, describing your motivation requires a little tweaking when answering during a job interview.
-Firstly, you want to identify your genuine reason for wanting the job.
-Then strip it down to its basic fundamentals.
+As with the reason for leaving your current job, an explanation of your motivation requires a little tweaking.
+Firstly, identify your genuine reason for wanting the job.
+Then strip it down to its fundamentals.

-One common motivation is wanting to earn more money.
-The basic fundamental of this reason is financial stability.
-This sounds better as a main motivational factor than just wanting more money.
+A frequent motivation for leaving is the potential to earn more money.
+The basic fundamental of this reason is financial stability which sounds a much motivational factor than just wanting more money.
 Of course, you are basically saying the same thing in a different way.
-Although, using this strategy to answer this awkward interview question makes you sound more articulate and thoughtful.
+Although, using this strategy to answer this awkward interview question makes you seem more articulate and thoughtful.

 Tell Me About Yourself

-Understanding how to succinctly answer this question is an important step towards impressing the interviewer.
+Keep your answer brief; Understanding how to succinctly answer this question is a significant step towards impressing the interviewer.